book review: She Likes It, Hey Micah

 This book is a slow-burn romantic comedy with no explicit content.
 It features my favorite trope, grumpy-sunshine.

-She Likes It, Hey Micah book cover blurb:
+She Likes It, Hey Micah summary

 The progression of Micah and Fischer’s relationship is so natural, and the characters have real depth.